geekingfrog/traychallenge/README.md

 * Data modelling: workflows are immutables, so I can only store the remaining number of steps for an execution.
 That allow to manipulate them without having to query the workflow "table", reducing contention.
+  I also chose to use `Int` for the ids for simplicity.
+In a real system, a uuid would probably be better as it wouldn't require a centralized and synchronized source.

 * Concurrency: easy by leveraging akka scheduler to periodically send messages.